-Providers will be operating in an aggressive managed care environment and staff will need to be trained to manage insurance-based reimbursement and managed care entities.
-National accreditation has now become an expectation.
+Providers will be operating in a more aggressive managed care environment and will need para-professional Staff trained to manage insurance-based reimbursement and managed care entities.
+National accreditation such as CARF has now become an expectation of 3rd party payors.

-In the medicalization and integration of addiction treatment that is anticipated, providers will need to have contractual linkages with primary care clinics/medical homes and with federally qualified healthcare facilities.
+With the integration of behavioral health and addiction treatment into the medical systems, these same providers will need to have contractual linkages with primary care clinics and federally qualified healthcare facilities.
 A chronic care model of service delivery will be the norm giving rise to the need for recovery oriented systems of care in which case managers and others assist patients in accessing needed and often repeated care within coordinated service continuum’s with co-occurring capacity.
 Step down care and extended aftercare/continuing care services will become essential within the service continuum.
 Both public and private addiction treatment providers will be affected by these expectations.

 Providers will need to demonstrate outcomes and also will need to have in place an internal quality monitoring program that is based upon measurable quality indicators.
 Such a program must extend well beyond the patient’s discharge from primary services.
 Accountability will truly take on new meaning and proportion as the affordable care era evolves.